Omikens/TAU_Java/README.md

 # LAB5

 ## Trial
-Trial is Twisted's unit testing system, an extension of ?Python's `unittest` https://docs.python.org/3/library/unittest.html module for asynchronous and event-driven code.
+Trial is Twisted's unit testing system, an extension of Python's `unittest` https://docs.python.org/3/library/unittest.html module for asynchronous and event-driven code.

 Trial is two things.
 The first is a command-line test runner, which can be run on plain Python unit tests.
 It's very simple to use.
 For example, the fastest way to get going with Trial is to write a plain Python unit test like this: